Quick hummus is easy to make; your own chickpea dip without preservatives.

 Foods that lower cholesterol should be daily on the table; oats, apples and quick hummus are right at the top of the list.

-Let's say it again; a pressure cooker is a big time saver; only twenty minutes to cook your chickpeas, or an hour and half on the stove?
+Let's say it again; a pressure cooker is a big time saver; only thirty minutes to cook your chickpeas, or an hour and half on the stove?
 Shall we call them garbanzo beans for a bit?

 By the way your garbanzo beans are number two on the list of super foods that lower cholesterol; rolled oats are the top dog.
 Eat them both daily if you have a problem; it's much better than the nasty side effects of statins.